struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding

 Recent years have witnessed increasing interest in neural networks on graphs.
 Graph neural networks~\citep{scarselli2008graph} can also learn node representations but using more complicated operations such as convolution. \citep{kipf2016semi} proposes a GCN model using an efficient layer-wise propagation rule based on a first-order approximation of spectral convolutions on graphs. \citep{gilmer2017neural} introduces a general message passing neural network framework to interpret different previous neural models for graphs.
 GraphSAGE~\citep{hamilton2017inductive} learns node representations in an inductive manner sampling a fixed-size neighborhood of each node, and then performing a specific aggregator over it.
 Embedding Propagation (EP)~\citep{duran2017learning} learns representations of graphs by passing messages forward and backward in an unsupervised setting.
 Graph Attention Networks (GATs)~\citep{velickovic2017graph} extend graph convolutions by utilizing masked self-attention layers to assign different importances to different nodes with different sized neighborhoods.

-However, almost all these state-of-the-art methods only concern the local structural information represented by paths consists of linked nodes, i.e., the community structures of networks.
-But they fail to capture global structural information.
-SNS~\cite{lyu2017enhancing} and \textit{struc2vec}~\citep{ribeiro2017struc2vec} and DRNE~\citep{tu2018deep} are exceptions which take global structural information into consideration.
-SNS uses graphlet information for structural similarity calculation as a pre-propcessing step and \textit{struc2vec} applies the dynamic time warping to measure similarity between two nodes' degree sequences and builds a new multilayer graph based on the similarity.
+However, most NE methods as well as graph neural networks only concern the local structural information represented by paths consists of linked nodes, i.e., the community structures of networks.
+But they fail to capture global structural information, i.e., structural roles.
+SNS~\citep{lyu2017enhancing}, \textit{struc2vec}~\citep{ribeiro2017struc2vec} and DRNE~\citep{tu2018deep} are exceptions which take global structural information into consideration.
+SNS uses graphlet information for structural similarity calculation as a pre-propcessing step. \textit{struc2vec} applies the dynamic time warping to measure similarity between two nodes' degree sequences and builds a new multilayer graph based on the similarity.
 Then similar mechanism used in DeepWalk has been used to learn node representations.
 DRNE explicitly models regular equivalence, which is one way to define the structural role, and leverages the layer normalized LSTM~\citep{ba2016layer} to learn the representations for nodes.
 Another related work focusing on global structural information is REGAL~\citep{heimann2018regal}.
 REGAL aims at matching nodes across different graphs so the global structural patterns should be considered.
 However, its target is network alignment but not representation learning.
 A brief summary of these NE methods is list in Table~\ref{tb:summary}.